In this article, you’ll learn and discover addiction therapies to help you boost your mental health.

 Substance abuse and mental health have a very strong connection.
 Most people who develop substance addiction are also later diagnosed with different mental disorders such as depression or anxiety.
 On the other hand, it is also extremely common for people who are suffering from mental disorders to develop drug or alcohol addiction.

 Substance use disorders can be developed as a coping mechanism for mental disorders.
 People struggling with anxiety or depression often find relieve in consuming abusive amounts of alcohol or drugs to numb their emotional pain.
-Also, the connection between substance abuse and mental health comes down to the fact that long-term use of drugs and alcohol can have a strong negative impact on the brain chemistry leading to poor mental health.
+Also, the connection between substance abuse and mental health comes down to the fact that long-term use of drugs and alcohol can have a strong negative impact on brain chemistry leading to poor mental health.

 Why is therapy important in overcoming addiction?